Samuel Williams (engraver)

 Samuel Williams (23 February 1788 – 19 September 1853) was a British draughtsman and wood-engraver.

 Life

 Williams was born at Colchester, on 23 February 1788.
-He was apprenticed to the Colchester printer J. Marsden, but taught himself to draw and engrave on wood, and adopted printmaking as his profession, and became known as a specialist in landscapes.
-He established himself first in Colchester, and then in 1819 settled in London.
+He was apprenticed to the Colchester printer J. Marsden, but taught himself to draw and engrave on wood.
+Headopted printmaking as his profession, and became known as a specialist in landscapes.
+He established himself first in Colchester, and then settled in London in 1819.

-In the early part of his life Williams also painted miniatures, and a few oil pictures.
+In the early part of his life, Williams also painted miniatures, and a few oil pictures.
 Having a facility in design, he used his own drawings for a high proportion of his prints.
 His first patron was Benjamin Crosby the publisher, for whom he illustrated a work on natural history in 1810.

 He was elected a member of the American Antiquarian Society in 1819.
 John Orrin Smith and George Baxter were his pupils.

 Williams died on 19 September 1853.